Characters of the Jak and Daxter series: Keira

 Keira is Samos' daughter and Jak's love interest.
 An expert mechanic, Keira is responsible for most of the technology Jak uses, including his jet board and other means of transportation.
 In Jak X, she maintains the team's vehicles while begging Samos to race.
 He denies her, but she eventually goes against his wishes and races in the final race series.
 In Jak and Daxter: The Lost Frontier, Keira aspires to become a sage, and travels with Jak and Daxter in a quest to save the world by finding out the source of the eco shortage.
 There's a running gag that at the end of every game (with the exception of Jak 3) Keira and Jak try to kiss, only to be loudly interrupted by Daxter.
 However, at the end of Jak X, the two finally share a kiss.
-She is voiced by in the first two games and by Tara Strong in the rest of the series.
+She is voiced by Anna Garduño in the first two games and by Tara Strong in the rest of the series.